About Celiac-Safe Community Resource

 Who We Are

-We combine personal experience with celiac disease, editorial rigor, and a commitment to getting things right.
+Every article on this site reflects the standard I hold for my own family: if I wouldn't trust it to keep Azi safe, it doesn't get recommended here.
 When we're wrong, we correct it.
 When new research emerges, we update our content.
 When a product changes its formulation, we flag it.

 Get in Touch